If a chemical burn injury has set you back, we'll help you move forward

 Chemical burns occur when irritants, such as acids or bases (alkaline), come into contact with the skin or eyes.

-Common irritants include sodium hydroxide, ammonia, sulphuric acid, nitric acid and phosphoric acid, which are found in many products and industry processes.
+Common irritants include sodium hydroxide, ammonia, sulphuric acid, nitric acid and phosphoric acid, which are found in many products and industrial processes.

 Common symptoms of chemical burns include: